evanw/esbuild/README.md

   --platform=...
 Platform target (browser or node, default browser) --external:M          Exclude module M from the bundle --format=...
-Output format (iife or cjs)
+Output format (iife or cjs) --color=...
+Force use of color terminal escapes (true or false)

   --minify              Sets all --minify-* flags --minify-whitespace   Remove whitespace